kalisio/kdk/docs/about/README.md

 ::: tip Note
 The Kalisio framework is also inspired by our experience in developing [Weacast](https://weacast.gitbooks.io/weacast-docs/), referring to it as a more simple project might help.
 :::

+If you'd like more information on how this documentation is built please refer to our [tools section](../tools/documentation.md#documentation).